 \subsection{Greediness}

-Traditional surveys attempt to collect a fixed amount of information from each respondent; respondents who want to contribute less than one questionnaire's worth of information are considered problematic and respondents who want to contribute more are prohibited from doing so.
-This contrasts sharply with successful information aggregation projects on the Internet, which collect as much or as little information as each respondent is willing to provide.
-Such a structure typically results in highly unequal levels of contribution: when contributors are plotted in rank order, the distributions tend to show a small number of heavy contributors---the ``fat head''---and a large number of light contributors---the ``long tail''~\citep{anderson_long_2006, wilkinson_strong_2008} (Fig.~\ref{fig:fathead_longtail}).
-For example, the number of edits to Wikipedia per editor roughly follows a power-law distribution with an exponent 2~\citep{wilkinson_strong_2008}.
+Traditional surveys attempt to collect a fixed amount of information from each respondent; respondents who want to contribute less than one questionnaire's worth of information are considered problematic, and respondents who want to contribute more are prohibited from doing so.
+This contrasts sharply with successful information aggregation projects on the Internet, which collect as much or as little information as each participant is willing to provide.
+Such a structure typically results in highly unequal levels of contribution: when contributors are plotted in rank order, the distributions tend to show a small number of heavy contributors---the ``fat head''---and a large number of light contributors---the ``long tail''~\cite{anderson_long_2006, wilkinson_strong_2008} (Fig.~\ref{fig:fathead_longtail}).
+For example, the number of edits to Wikipedia per editor roughly follows a power-law distribution with an exponent 2~\cite{wilkinson_strong_2008}.
 If Wikipedia were to allow 10 and only 10 edits per editor---akin to a survey that requires respondents to complete one and only one form---it would exclude about 95\% of the edits contributed.
 As such, traditional surveys potentially leave enormous amounts of information from the ``fat head'' and ``long tail'' uncollected.
 Wiki surveys, then, should be \emph{greedy} in the sense that they should capture as much or as little information as a respondent is willing to provide.
-Of course, such differential participation introduces challenges for analysis, but surely it is preferable to collect this information than not to do so.